Full program description

 - Essential characteristics of qualified service providers

-- Policies and procedures that support consistent, high quality service
+- Policies and procedures that support consistent, high-quality service

 - Common challenges and proactive solutions related to the provision of accommodations

-Courses 1 and 2 are pre-approved by CRCC for 10 CRC Clock Hours.
+Each course is also pre-approved by CRCC for 10 CRC Clock Hours.
 Participants are responsible for submitting their own certificates of completion to CRCC.
 Detailed instructions are included at the end of the course.
 Participants will also be able to generate a certificate of completion for their own records.
 We have applied for pre-approval for 10 CRC Clock Hours for Course 3.